felixscheffer/arras/README.md

 Arras is [a city in France](http://en.wikipedia.org/wiki/Arras) which was specialized in fine wool tapestries in the 14th and 15th centuries.
 The term Arras is still used as a synonym for a rich tapestry.

 ## Release History
+* 1.1.1
+ - Date: 2014-11-14
+ - fixed Writing to a @Content property did not work when the contentId was not specified

 * 1.1.0
  - Date: 2014-11-10
  - added audio and video player (see Player component)